graphprotocol/contracts/IndexingPaymentsTodo.md

 * DONE: ~~Unify to one error in Decoder.sol~~
 * DONE: ~~Built-in upgrade path to indexing agreements v2~~
 * DONE: ~~Missing events for accept, cancel, upgrade RCAs.~~

+# Won't Fix

+* Add upgrade path to v2 collector terms
+* Expose a function that indexers can use to calculate the tokens to be collected and other collection params?
+* Place all agreement terms into one struct
+* It's more like a collect + cancel since the indexer is expected to stop work then and there.
+When posting a POI that's < N-1 epoch.
+Answer: Emit signal that the collection is meant to be final.
+Counter: Won't do since collector can't signal back to data service that payment is maxed out.
+Could emit an event from the collector, but is it really worth it?
+Right now any collection where epoch POI < current POI is suspect.